IlyaSkriblovsky/txredisapi/README.rst

 - Gleicon Moraes

   - Testing and using it in the `RestMQ <http://github.com/gleicon/restmq>`_ web service
+  - For writing the Consistent Hashing algorithm used for sharding

 - Dorian Raymer and Ludovico Magnocavallo